What Is Diastasis Recti?

 This particular medical-grade abdominal binder for diastasis recti supports and compresses your low-back and abdomen, helping to reduce swelling and support your weak tissues.
 The support is also great for symptoms related to diastasis recti, such as low back pain.

 It works for males and females and is very easy to put on and adjust.
-It’s made with hospital-grade Velcro that is 10 times stronger than standard, retail-grade Velcro.
+It’s made with hospital-grade fastener that is 10 times stronger than standard, retail-grade fastener.
 And its moisture-wicking fabric makes it comfortable to wear—even during exercise.

 You should not use a diastasis rehab splint long-term, however, as you do not want your muscles to become reliant on the support.
 Also, while binding can help support weak muscles, it will not encourage reconnection of your mind to the muscles, nor does it engage your transverse muscles.